 Special bonds such as oil bonds, fertilizer bonds, UDAY bonds etc. which are directly issued by Government of India ('GOI') is valued based on FBIL valuation.

 Equity shares in the Bank's demat account, acquired through exercise of pledge, is not accounted as investments.
-Upon sale of the pledged shares, the proceeds are utilized to offset the borrower's liability.
+Upon sale of the pledged shares, the proceeds are utilised to offset the borrower's liability.

-Non-performing investments are identified and depreciation / provision are made thereon based on the RBI guidelines.
+Non-performing investments are identified and depreciation / provision are made thereon as per the RBI guidelines.
+The criterion used to classify an asset as Non-Performing Asset (NPA) as per the extant Prudential Norms on Income Recognition, Asset Classification and Provisioning (IRACP) pertaining to Advances is used to classify an investment as a Non-Performing Investment (NPI).
+Similarly, an NPI shall only be upgraded to standard when it meets the criteria specified in the IRACP norms.
 Based on management assessment of impairment, the Bank additionally creates provision over and above the RBI guidelines.
 The depreciation / provision on such non-performing investments are not set off against the appreciation in respect of other performing securities.
 Interest on non-performing investments is not recognised in the Profit and Loss account until received in cash.

 e) Profit/Loss on sale of Investments

 Cost of investments is computed based on the First-In-First-Out (FIFO) method.
 Profit/Loss on sale of Investments in the HTM category is recognised in the profit and loss account and profit thereafter is appropriated (net of applicable taxes and statutory reserve requirements) to Capital Reserve.
-Profit/Loss on sale of investments in HFT and AFS categories is recognised in the Profit and Loss account.
+Profit/Loss on sale of investments in FVTPL and non-equity investment under AFS categories is recognised in the Profit and Loss account.
+Profit/Loss on sale of investments in equity investment under AFS category is transferred from AFS-reserve to the Capital Reserve.

 f) Accounting for repos / reverse repos/Targeted Long-Term Repo Operations (TLTRO)